Level-5-Pidgey/RobotNavigationProblem/README.md

 ## Installation

 Clone the repo or download the repo in a .zip file format.
-The source code is free to be viewed, and the program has already been built in the /bin/Debug/ folder of the solution.
+The executable file will need to be re-built however by building the solution, however.

 ## Usage